How to Politely & Legally Deny a Rental Application

 It’s always good practice to have this list of set criteria (and probably one more in-depth than outlined here) for a couple of reasons.

-First, it’ll save you time when screening.
-If you have a desirable property, it’s possible that you’ll get dozens of applicants.
+• Saves time during screening – If you have a desirable property, it’s possible that you’ll get dozens of applicants.
 If you can apply your minimum qualifications and scratch off most of the applicants, that’s a big win.

-Second, it’ll help you avoid discrimination lawsuits.
-A rejected applicant may claim you discriminated against them.
+• Avoid discrimination lawsuits – A rejected applicant may claim you discriminated against them.
 But, if they have a credit score of 580 and you can show this document detailing that you don’t accept applicants with credit below 600, the applicant likely won’t have a case.

 warning